 Just like your body muscles are strengthen through exercises, your “heart and mind muscles” are also developed through problems.
 Students are required to pass the tests, which comprise a series of problems, in order to advance to the next level.
 Moreover, it is interesting that humans tend to grow, not in the midst of pleasures and comforts, but rather of pains and problems.
 Whenever you are facing problem, don’t lose heart and remember that your character is more important than your comfort.

-In military, a man is called powerful after he had conquered enemies, mainly the most difficult ones.
+In military world, a man is called powerful after he had conquered enemies, mainly the most difficult ones.
 It is only until we resolve a difficult problem that we experience a real progress.
 We know the more problems we fix, the more progress we make.
 When was the last time you felt a deep satisfaction and fulfillment after solving a problem?
 It is probable that problems exist (and persist) that we may become an expert in problem-solving and be victorious over our “enemies” every day.

 2. Problem is the beginning of purpose